damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 - Submitting feature proposals
 - Asking questions
 - Reporting bugs and malfunction
-- Elaborating new code implementations coding
+- Elaborating new code implementations

 Each project hosted by GitLab has an issue tracker.
-To create a new issue, navigate to your project's **Issues** > **New issue**, give it a title that resumes the subject to be treated, and describe it using [Markdown][md-gitlab].
+To create a new issue, navigate to your project's **Issues** > **New issue**, give it a title that summarizes the subject to be treated, and describe it using [Markdown][md-gitlab].
 Check the [pro tips](#pro-tips) below to enhance your issue description.

 The GitLab Issue Tracker presents extra functionalities to make it easier to organize and prioritize your actions, described below.